REST API source concepts

 ]

-Inheritable Properties
+Inheritable properties

 The SkippableErrorCodes, Paging, and Authentication properties can sometimes be inherited, that is, the value specified in a parent object also applies to its child object if no other value is specified in the child object configuration.
 You can take advantage of such properties to avoid redundancy in your JSON configuration.

-If you want a inheritable property to apply to the direct children of an object, omit this property in the object configuration.
+If you want an inheritable property to apply to the direct children of an object, omit this property in the object configuration.
 If you specify the property for the child object with a different value than that specified for its parents, the former applies and the latter is ignored.

 However, the inheritable character of these properties isn’t carried forward at all levels: